Integrating Enterprise Authentication on WordPress for Texas sites hosted on Pantheon

-PLEASE NOTE: Pantheon does not support restriction of content based on EID's, roles, or affiliations.
+IMPORTANT: Pantheon and WordPress do not natively support restriction of content based on EIDs, roles, or affiliations.

 There are a few plugins included in the WordPress for Texas bundle that are required for EID authentication on Pantheon-hosted WordPress sites.
 These plugins are: